 6. Do you have any equity in your home or car?
 You may be able to refinance and pull some money out of those as well.

 7. Host some fundraisers.
 Get creative!

 - Hold a yard sale.
 Ask your friends, family, and neighbors to donate gently used items that they would normally take to Goodwill.
 They are happy to get them out of the way and benefit you too.
 Advertise your sale in local papers and online.
 Good advertising is the key to a successful yard sale.

 - Silent Auctions are also a great way to raise funds.
 Check with local businesses and service providers to see if they are willing to donate goods and services.
 You can hold the auction in conjunction with your yard sale, host it online, or hold it as its own night.
 People bid on the items, and each item goes to the highest bidder at the end of the auction.

 In the end, my friend was right.
 The week we were matched with our son’s birth mother, the stars basically aligned.
 Miraculously, the money was there.
-I have no doubt that it was a mixture of hard work and sacrifice, as well as God’s hand providing the rest.
+I do not doubt that it was a mixture of hard work and sacrifice, as well as God’s hand providing the rest.

-Financing your adoption is not impossible.
+Financing and fundraising for your adoption are not impossible.
 What ideas have you used to help increase your adoption fund?